Get Started

 app/services/create_subscription.rb.trellis

-Write the sidecar first.
-Keep it small and honest.
-The goal is not to describe every implementation detail.
-The goal is to capture intent, boundaries, and constraints.
+Write the sidecar first, and keep it small and honest.
+The goal isn’t to restate the implementation — it’s to capture intent, boundaries, and the constraints that must survive a rewrite.

 @owner: BillingTeam